vatsalparikh/HackRuFall2018/README.md

 * multiple hyphens in the input zip code field will likely result in an incorrect zip code parse
 * PO Box addresses are processed correctly if they contain extraneous punctuation and whitespace, but not if the letters themselves are spelled wrong
-* if there are multiple PO Boxes, only the last one is outputed in the final address
+* if there are multiple PO Boxes, only the last one is given as an output
+* hyphenated directionals and directionals that are part of the street names are sometimes not accounted for as per [Section 223](https://pe.usps.com/text/pub28/28c2_014.htm) (some of these cases also rely on there being specific local information about the name itself, which can be fixed by taking the pre- and post-directional fields we had into account when comparing database values with our inputs)

 ---